shapawar/Compu_NestTemplate/docs/scaffolding.md

 # dbscript:
-* This dirctory used for store application tables query, functions, stored procedures, triggers function and more information about application database.
+* This directory used for store application tables query, functions, stored procedures, triggers function and more information about application database.

 # dist:
 * This directory includes all metadata of src file used for running on production level